macaodha/inat_comp_2018/readme.md

-# iNaturalist Competition Training Code
+# iNaturalist Competition 2018 Training Code
-This code finetunes an Inception V3 model on the iNaturalist 2018 competition [dataset](https://github.com/visipedia/inat_comp).
+This code finetunes an Inception V3 model (pretrained on ImageNet) on the iNaturalist 2018 competition [dataset](https://github.com/visipedia/inat_comp).

 ### Training
 The network was trained on Ubuntu 16.04 using PyTorch 0.3.0.
 Each training epoch took about 1.5 hours using a GTX Titan X.
 The links for the raw data are available [here](https://github.com/visipedia/inat_comp).
-We also provide a pretrained model that can be downloaded from [here](http://vision.caltech.edu/~macaodha/inat2018/iNat_2018_InceptionV3.pth.tar).
+We also provide a trained model that can be downloaded from [here](http://vision.caltech.edu/~macaodha/inat2018/iNat_2018_InceptionV3.pth.tar).
-Every epoch the code will save a checkpoint and also save the current best model according to validation accuracy.
+Every epoch the code will save a checkpoint and the current best model according to validation accuracy.

-### Results
-Training for about 75 epochs results in a top one accuracy of 60.20% and top three of 77.91% on the validation set.
+Training for 75 epochs results in a top one accuracy of 60.20% and top three of 77.91% on the validation set.

+### Ideas for Improvement
+* Train/test on higher resolution images.
+* Make use of the taxonomy at training time (already included in data loader).
+* Address long tail distribution.

 ### Submission File